Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ## Unity

 IMPORTANT!
 Lethal Company uses Unity version 2022.3.9f1, and therefore we must use it too in order to avoid any issues with version differences when exporting our asset bundles.
-You can download Unity Hub (which is where you install 2022.3.9f1) from https://unity.com/download, https://unity.com/releases/editor/whats-new/2022.3.9 or if you are on Linux, you should probably use the unofficial [Flatpak](https://flathub.org/apps/com.unity.UnityHub) package, or follow [these install instructions](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux) if you truly despise Flatpak.
+You can download Unity Hub (which is where you install 2022.3.9f1) from https://unity.com/download, https://unity.com/releases/editor/whats-new/2022.3.9, or if you are on Linux, you should probably use the unofficial [Flatpak](https://flathub.org/apps/com.unity.UnityHub) package instead, or follow [these install instructions](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux) if you truly despise Flatpak.

 You can open the Unity project by choosing to open a project from disk, and selecting the UnityProject folder.
 When Unity has loaded the project, look into the ToiletLeech folder for the assets that make up the asset bundle.